 The Board believes that the significance of each Director's experience, qualifications, attributes or skills is an individual matter (meaning that experience that is important for one Director may not have the same value for another) and that these factors are best evaluated at the Board level, with no single Director, or particular factor, being indicative of the Board's effectiveness.
 The Board currently does not have a formal diversity policy in place.
-The Board determined that each of the Directors is qualified to serve as a Director of the Fund based on a review of the experience, qualifications, attributes and skills of each Director.
+The Board determined that each of the Directors is gualified to serve as a Director of the Fund based on a review of the experience, qualifications, attributes and skills of each Director.
 In reaching this determination, the Board has considered a variety of criteria, including, among other things: character and integrity; ability to review critically, evaluate, question and discuss information provided, to exercise effective business judgment in protecting stockholder interests and to interact effectively with the other Directors, the Adviser, other service providers, counsel and the independent registered public accounting firm ("independent auditors"); and willingness and ability to commit the time necessary to perform the duties of a Director.
 Each Director's ability to perform his duties effectively is evidenced by his experience or achievements in the following areas: management or board experience in the investment management industry or companies in other fields, educational background and professional training; and experience as a Director of the Fund.
-Information as of October 18, 2016 indicating the specific experience, skills, attributes and qualifications of each Director which led to the Board's determination that the Director should serve in this capacity is provided below.
+Information as of October 18, 2017 indicating the specific experience, skills, attributes and qualifications of each Director which led to the Board's determination that the Director should serve in this capacity is provided below.

 - Andrew Dakos.
 Mr. Dakos has been the President and a Director of SPE since 2009.
 He is also a Member of the Adviser.
 Mr. Dakos has over 15 years of investment management experience.
-He is currently a principal of Bulldog Holdings, LLC, which owns several entities serving as general partner of seven private investment partnerships.
-Mr. Dakos is also a director of one business development company and a specialty finance company. - PhillipMr.
+He is currently a principal of Bulldog Holdings, LLC, which owns several entities serving as general partner of six private investment partnerships.
+Mr. Dakos is also a director of one other closed-end fund and one liquidating trust. - PhillipMr.
 Goldstein has been the Chairman of the Board and the Secretary of SPE since 2009.
 He is also a Member of the Adviser.
 Mr. Goldstein has over 20 years of investment management experience.
-He is currently a principal of Bulldog Holdings, LLC, which owns several entities serving as general partner of seven private investment partnerships.
-Mr. Goldstein is also a director of one other closed-end fund, two business development companies and a specialty finance company. - Ben H. Harris.
+He is currently a principal of Bulldog Holdings, LLC, which owns several entities serving as general partner of six private investment partnerships.
+Mr. Goldstein is also a director of one other closedend fund, a business development company and a liquidating trust. - Ben H. Harris.
 Mr. Harris has been a Director of SPE since 2009.
 He has extensive experience in the management of private and public entities, highly regulated entities and corporate restructurings.
 In addition to the Funds, Mr. Harris is currently a director of ten private companies.